GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 umount <mount-path>
 ```

-Command to write the image to SD card and please adjust the local path to your .img file location.
-Depending on the image size it may take roughly 20 minutes so please be patient until the image is completely written to the SD card.
+Enter this command to write the image to SD card, and please adjust the local path to your `.img` file location.
+Depending on the image size it may take roughly 20 minutes, so please be patient until the image is completely written to the SD card.
 ```
 sudo dd if=/Users/<local PC path where you have your image downloaded>/updated-demo-image-raspberrypi3.img of=/dev/disk2 bs=1m && sudo sync
 ```

-Next you will configure the device to connect to Mender Management Server and Google IOT core with the same private/public key pair.
+Next you will configure the device to connect to Mender Management Server and Cloud IOT Core with the same private/public key pair.

-## Mender Client Integration - GCP IoT Core and Mender Management Server
+## Mender Client integration - Cloud IoT Core and Mender Management Server

-This section outlines the steps to connect the Mender Client (running on a Raspberry Pi3 device) to Google Cloud IoT Core as well as Mender Server with the same public/private key authentication and additionally will deploy an OTA update to the device remotely as depicted in the below diagram.
+This section outlines the steps to connect the Mender Client (running on a Raspberry Pi3 device) to Cloud IoT Core as well as Mender Server using the same public/private key.
+Additionally the steps will deploy an OTA update to the device remotely as depicted in the diagram below.

 ![image alt text](images/Mender-on11.png).

 Key components you will use in this section are:

-* Google Cloud IoT Core
+* Cloud IoT Core
-* Google Cloud Functions/Firebase Functions
+* Cloud Functions/Firebase Functions
-* Google Cloud/Stackdriver Logging
+* Stackdriver Logging
 * Mender Server on Google Cloud
-* Raspberry Pi3 (Device/Client)
+* Raspberry Pi3 (device/client)

 Using the Cloud Shell environment, create a Cloud IoT Core registry and Cloud Pub/Sub topic for this tutorial that will be used for the device to authenticate and send telemetry data.